- Background on Grant Fund

 Application Components:

-d) Budget justification: Describe the basis for your proposed budget.
+d) Budget Justification: Describe the basis for your proposed budget.
 Please indicate whether the research team would be willing to accept funding at a level that is lower than the amount requested, or whether the research will be infeasible if the Committee makes a partial funding award.
 Please disclose other sources of current or past funding in connection with this project.
 Please also include the name and contact information for the individual within your unit responsible for grant administration.

 f) References/Citations: (not included in page limit)